 Company Director of an Agricultural merchant in Shropshire, Michael has fished all his life and caught his first Salmon on the Dee at the age of 13.
 Michael is the Vice Chairman of the Dee Fisheries Association and a member of Midland Fly Fishers.

 Involved with the Trust since 1999 he is fully committed to the conservation and improvement of the Dee catchment.
 Michael is married to Sue with two adult children all of whom fish.

-A Welsh speaker who is a retired History teacher, Mervyn been a keen fisherman from for over 50 years catching his first trout on the rivers of his native Llŷn Peninsula.
+A Welsh speaker who is a retired History teacher, Mervyn has been a keen fisherman for over 50 years catching his first trout on the rivers of his native Llŷn Peninsula.